Siblings in business

 • Prevents long-term damage to the family and the business

-• Provides an expert neutral party to reorganize and restructure relationships
+• Provides an expert neutral party to reorganize and restructure relationships to minimize sibling conflict

 Does it actually work?